Have you ever represented a client you truly disliked? We’re looking for your best tips & techniques for dealing with difficult clients.

 Get Media Exposure: Dealing with Difficult Clients & Cases

 Family Lawyer Magazine is calling for submissions of quick tips as well as 500- to 1,200-word articles with your best advice and techniques for dealing with difficult clients and cases.

-Articles of 500-words+ will receive a byline as well as a 40-word bio with a link to your firm’s website at the end of your article.
+Articles of 500-words+ will receive a byline as well as a 40-word bio plus a do-follow link to your firm’s website at the end of your article.

 We’re looking for the top “Difficult Client Whisperers” in the family law arena to share some of their secrets with us.
 If this describes you, please send an email to Editors@FamilyLawyerMagazine.com attaching your contribution or telling us what you’d like to write about, or fill out the form at the bottom of this page.